 If you have been a laptop user for any length of time, you have probably asked yourself the question, “what is the difference between sleep and hibernate on a laptop?”
 We will answer this question for you in full in this guide.

-Often, laptops have four different power options that you can choose from, and your laptop may have a fifth option as well.
+Often, laptops have four different power options that you can choose from, and your laptop may also have a fifth option.
 Typically, the options are:

 - Shut down